dhadka/actions-starter/README.md

 ## Setup Project

-Create an empty repository on GitHub and an empty folder on your local computer.
+Before running this command, create an empty repository on GitHub and an empty folder on your local computer.
 Then run `actions init --repo <url>` to initialize the repo.
 For example:

 ```
 mkdir test-starter